opensafely/documentation/docs/data-builder-intro.md

 Data Builder.
 Researchers can now use a *dataset definition* to specify the data to be extracted from OpenSAFELY.

-ehrQL is designed to be semnantically easy to read and understand how the dataset it is defining is constructed.
+ehrQL is designed to be semantically easy to read and understand how the dataset it is defining is constructed.

 ### Multiple backends